GDPR what every UK business needs to know

 72 hours – Otherwise known as Article 33.
 This part of GDPR potentially poses the most challenges for companies across Europe.
 When a business finds out that a data breach has occurred it will have 72 hours to notify the national data regulator and everyone affected by that breach otherwise it could be liable for a fine.
 This is designed to make companies have better structures in place to deal with such a problem.

 91 – the percentage of IoD members who regards cyber security as an important issue.
 However, only 57% said they had a formal cyber security strategy.

-The IoD’s Information and Advisory service has provided the following checklist of what UK businesses must do to be ready for GDPR:
+The IoD’s Information and Advisory service provided the following checklist of what UK businesses should do to be ready for GDPR: